 Ray Bradfield Talented musician and songwriter who came to the team when Tony Bacon's college commitments meant he was in short supply.
 If my memory is right it was Liz Higgs who came up with Ray as a musician she knew with Hoddeson Crownsmen from her days with Hertfordshire Holly.
 As well as being a terrific musician Ray could hold an audience in thrall when he picked up a guitar.
 Last seen a few years ago when he turned up at the Birdsedge village concerts as a booked turn.

 Meg Bradshaw Listen for the sound of laughter in the team and that’s generally were you would find Meg.
 One time women’s leader, then team leader and latterly team secretary Meg bought her talents of organisation and tact to the job.
 But most of all she bought the sheer joy of dancing.
 Even major surgery on her spine could not stop her.
 The sight of Meg and Derek at the head of a set was magical.
 When not dancing Meg was often the target for Gerry’s wine spilling tendency leading to her packing a souwester in her kit on occasions.
 When in company with Mo, Gerry and Barbara these four could generate energy in excess.
-The appearance of a second spinal tumour finally ended Meg’s dancing days but she still kept on as secretary until Doug stood down as dance master when it was assumed that Meg had also stood down!
+The appearance of a second spinal tumour finally ended Meg’s dancing days but she still kept on as secretary until Doug stood down as dance master when for some reason it was assumed that Meg had also stood down!
 If the team old hands get together Meg is often there so listen for the laughter and there you’ll find her.

 Judith Buck The good Doctor Buck.
 That’s a doctor of chemistry not a medical doctor in case you were wondering.
 Once took a tumble at practice and recieved the advice "NW is a bit like National Hunt racing, if you fall roll in ball and get out of the way or they'll just dance over you".
 With us for a few years during which she got married.
 We danced at the reception I seem to recall - at a Conservative club.
 Then along came the kids and Judith drifted away.